-Theorem \ref{cor:frame-torus} and Theorem \ref{cor:char-frame-set} can also be seen as 'Nyquist-type' necessary and sufficient results: with less than $N$ samples the system is never a frame, but by increasing the number of samples above $N$, one is assured to have a frame with higher redundancy.
+Theorem \ref{cor:frame-torus} and Theorem \ref{cor:char-frame-set} can also be seen as 'Nyquist-type' necessary and sufficient result.
+The analogue necessary and sufficient result for infinite-dimensional Gabor frames with Gaussian window was proved by Seip and Wallst{\'e}n \cite{sewa92,se92-1} and independently by Lyubarskii \cite{ly92}.
+While the infinite dimensional results are stated in terms of Beurling density, in the toric setting we have a simple criteria: with less than $N$ samples the system is never a frame, but by increasing the number of samples above $N$, one is assured to have a frame with higher redundancy.
 Such a property comes in handy for situations where one is given a signal representation sampled on a grid with more than $N$ points (allowing for perfect reconstruction by our result) and wishes to increase the grid resolution for some numerical purpose.
 Then sampling again at a higher density is possible, and it still leads to perfect reconstruction.
 This can be done until all the possible $N^{2}$ points of the grid are used.
-By resorting to the extension to the torus and to Theorem \ref{cor:frame-torus} one can further use off-grid points and increase the resolution to arbitrary levels.
-The analogue necessary and sufficient result for infinite-dimensional Gabor frames with Gaussian window is stated in terms of Beurling density and was proved by Seip and Wallst{\'e}n \cite{sewa92,se92-1} and independently by Lyubarskii \cite{ly92}.